Costs

 Formula: 0.05 * Labor

 This formula references the cost of a group of cost elements.
-This cost is multiplied by 0.05 to get 1 % of the cost.
-Note that if you use a decimal value in the formula, you must always use "." as a decimal separator.
+This cost is multiplied with 0.05 to get 1 % of the cost.
+Note that if you’re using a decimal value in the formula you need to always use “.” as decimal separator.